 Phaneuf.
 Ed Phaneuf.
 There was no way this kid, this kid’s father—this kid’s grandfather—could have known Lucy Hobart.
-No one could know Lucy—she only received cryptic notes in his impossible pencil scrawl and against her better judgment picked up the phone to listen for hours to his meanderings.
+No one could know Lucy—she received cryptic notes in his impossible pencil scrawl and against her better judgment picked up the phone to listen for hours to his meanderings.
 “But I know him,” Sarah said.

 “Huh?” said Little Eddie Phaneuf.

 Sarah regarded Little Eddie with an expression she hoped radiated loving concern.
 “A pal of your great-grandfather’s maybe.
-My Father”
+My Father.”